roadrunner-server/roadrunner/README.md

 }
 ```

-To create the service implement interface:
+To create the service, implement this interface:

 ```golang
 // Service provides high level functionality for road runner modules.